sfc-gh-sweingartner/synthea/README.md

        e.
 What are the top 5 highest cost conditions?

        f.
 What is the most common allergy for male patients, broken out by city, excluding the allergy of 'None'?

+       g.
+What are the top 3 medications in terms of total cost for the 5 largest payers?